alixma/ABCAPTMC/README.md

 # APTMC
-Code for the experiments performed in the paper `Anytime Parallel Tempering'.
+MATLAB code for the experiments performed in the paper `Anytime Parallel Tempering'.